-Even if you grow a considerable amount of the vegetables you need in your own garden, finding time to preserve the extra to last into the winter months can be a challenge for the average busy working person.
-So, if canning tomatoes doesn't qualify for a spot on your packed Outlook calendar, try this: Find someone in your community who prepares food, and offer half of your bounty in exchange for half of the prepped product.
-For instance, Patricia Foreman, author of Backyard Market Gardening (Good Earth Publications, 1992), hands over her garden tomatoes to a local chef friend, who turns it into a tasty salsa supply they share.
+Even if you grow a considerable amount of what you need in your own vegetable garden, finding time to preserve the extras to last into the winter months can be a challenge at times.
+So if canning tomatoes doesn't qualify for a spot on your packed Outlook calendar, try this—find someone in your community who prepares food and offer half of your bounty in exchange for half of the prepped product.
+For instance, Patricia Foreman, author of Backyard Market Gardening, hands over her garden tomatoes to a local chef friend, who turns it into a tasty salsa supply they share.
 Excess fruit?
-Find a nice old lady in your neighbor hood who makes wine or jelly, and supply her with your fruit in exchange for some of the finished product.
+Find someone in your neighborhood who makes wine or jelly, and supply her with your fruit in exchange for some of the finished product.

 Here's an easy way to preserve foods without putting in a lot of time.
-You do, however, need some patience while the food ferments.
-(This process actually boosts the amount of immune-boosting healthy bacteria in the food.)
+You do, however, need some patience while the food ferments—this process actually increases the amount of immune system boosters and healthy bacteria in the food.
 "Lacto-fermentation is using a brine to pickle vegetables.
 Sauerkraut is easy, as are one of our favorites, daikon radish pickles," says Knutzen.
 Popular and easy fermented dishes include sauerkraut and pickles.

-The perks of raising backyard chickens reach far beyond collecting the delicious, fresh eggs.
-Raising three to eight laying hens (in even an urban setting) means you're also employing compact living machines that turn food scraps into a nitrogen-rich soil amendment for your garden.
-Foreman explains that in addition to being local protein producers, they also act as biomass recyclers, eating scraps and keeping them out of the landfill, compost pile turners and cleaners, entertainers, fuel-free garden tillers and pest eliminators, as well as backyard flea and tick annihilators.
-Her book serves as a bible for raising chickens, even in urban and suburban settings.
-But before you decide to bring these feathered beauties into your life, make sure you have what it takes to raise chickens.
-"Chickens are relatively easy; harder than keeping a cat, easier than a dog," says Knutzen.
+The perks of raising backyard chickens reach far beyond delicious, fresh eggs.
+Raising three to eight laying hens means you're also employing compact living machines that turn food scraps into a nitrogen-rich soil amendment for your garden.
+Foreman explains that in addition to being local protein producers, they also act as biomass recyclers, compost pile turners, entertainers, fuel-free garden tillers, and pest eliminators, as well as backyard flea and tick annihilators.
+Her book serves as a bible for raising chickens, in both urban and suburban settings.
+But before you decide to bring these feathered beauties into your life, make sure you have what it takes to raise chickens because there are 5 Crazy Things That Occur When You Raise Backyard Chickens.
+"Chickens are relatively easy—harder than keeping a cat, easier than a dog," says Knutzen.
 "The main labor is building a predator-proof coop."

-The concept of modern homesteading doesn't just deal with freeing yourself from the supermarket by producing your own food, but also other everyday products, particularly cleaners.
-The good news is, by using simple, cheap ingredients like vinegar (you can make your own), baking soda, and hydrogen peroxide, you can clean your house without poisoning everyone in it.
-(For ideas, try our green cleaning recipes.)
+The concept of modern homesteading doesn't just deal with freeing yourself from the food aisles of the supermarket but also other everyday products, particularly cleaners.
+The good news is that by making DIY Household Cleaners—using ingredients like vinegar, baking soda, and hydrogen peroxide—you can clean your house without poisoning everyone in it.
 When you find some formulas you especially like, try mixing up extra batches and bartering them with friends and neighbors.